ajn2020/test/README.md

 1. CD into project directory

-2. Create a Docker Image pretaining to the 'Dockerfile' in the repository, uisng:
+2. Create a Docker Image pertaining to the 'Dockerfile' in the repository, uisng:

 ```bash
 sudo docker build -t <container-name> .